This section will direct you to lots of useful information with regards to safeguarding at The Sutton Academy, and outside providers.

 The Cyber Choices Network was created to help people make positive choices and use their cyber skills in a legal way, the below is a link to NCA webpage re Cyber Choices.

-The below is a link is a link to Parent Info.org website.
+The below is a link to Parent Info website.
 Parent Info partners with the NCA (National Crime Agency) Child Exploitation and Online Protection (CEOP) team.
 It is a standalone website for parents and is embedded as a ‘newsfeed’ on over 8,000 school websites.

 Check out some of the National Safety Online Parent Guides below.